Defining A Polar Vortex And Highlighting Its Potential Dangers

 As a result, the jet stream weakens and starts to lose its normal shape and structure.
 It begins to wind and flow in a more wavy manner, causing its borders to reach much further south than usual.

-The weakened low-pressure system and a compromised jet stream can even cause a polar vortex to split, where the primary vortex is broken down into smaller vortices, and each piece can move in different directions.
-This is commonly referred to as a Polar Outbreak.
+The weakened low-pressure system and a compromised jet stream can even cause the polar vortex to split, where the primary vortex is broken down into smaller vortices, and each piece can move in a different direction.
+When this allows Arctic air to move much farther south, it is commonly referred to as a polar outbreak.

 And this is the real danger of a polar vortex.
-When a vortex weakens, the polar jet stream weakens and loses its shape, causing the wavy border that can wander far south and affect areas that would normally not be exposed to this phenomenon at all.
+When a vortex weakens, the Polar Front Jet Stream weakens and loses its shape, causing its wavy border to wander far south and affect areas that would normally not be exposed to this phenomenon at all.

 Simply put, a weak polar vortex is an unstable and dangerous polar vortex.

-Now that you know why a polar vortex can become so dangerous and that temperature plays a major role in the weakening of the polar vortex, we need to try and establish what the reason for these disturbances in temperature is.
+Now that one knows why a polar vortex can become so dangerous and that temperature plays a major role in weakening it, we need to establish what causes these disturbances in temperature.

 Meteorologists are not completely sure themselves and are still debating the underlying causes that may lead to these dangerous polar outbreaks.